Generic Name: sulfur hexafluoride

 The recommended dose of Lumason after reconstitution in pediatric patients is 0.03 mL per kg administered as an intravenous injection during ultrasonography of the liver.
 During a single examination, a second injection of 0.03 mL per kg may be administered, if needed.
 Do not exceed 2.4 mL per injection.
 Follow Lumason injection with an intravenous flush of 0.9% Sodium Chloride Injection.

-- Under aseptic conditions, reconstitute Lumason by injecting the prefilled syringe contents (5 mL Sodium Chloride 0.9% Injection, USP) into the Lumason vial using the following illustrated steps:
+- Under aseptic conditions, reconstitute Lumason by injecting the prefilled syringe with 5 mL Sodium Chloride 0.9% Injection into the Lumason vial using the following illustrated steps:

 4. Remove the flip cap plastic protective cap from the vial, remove the Mini-Spike spike protection and position the spike in the center of the rubber stopper of the vial.
 Press firmly inward until the spike is fully inserted in the stopper (see Figure 4).